Let’s Agree to Disagree to Make Good Crew Decisions

 Kolby Kolbet, MSN, RN, CFRN, CMTE and Kate Richards SPHR Life Link III

-Organizations often times struggle with the past and its affect on their overall performance.
-This is a true story of a company that was staffed with signicant numbers of disengaged emloyees.
+Organizations often times struggle with the past and its effect on their overall performance.
+This is a true story of a company that was staffed with significant numbers of disengaged employees.
 Trust was low.
 Growth was stunted.
-In this lecture, you will hear the story of a significant change in culture where a new leadership team identified the issues, took deliberate actions to improve employee engagement and now thrives in a highly engaged workplace.
+In this lecture, you will hear the story of a significant change in culture where a new leadership team identified the issues took deliberate actions to improve employee engagement and now thrives in a highly engaged workplace.
 We will share our methods as well as our 4-year trends of our employee engagement results.

 Activation App: Does It Really Make A Difference?

-In early 2013 we released the Flight For Life Central Mobile App.
-The App houses program information from educational references to social media platforms while at the same time offering a helicopter activation feature.
-It was following the release of FFL Central that our customers immediately requested that we produce a web-based version.
-So in 2015 we released the FFL Central Web-based App.
-Now three years later we have taken the feedback from our customers; made updates to both and have the data to support their use.
-In this presentation we will discuss the perils and pitfalls; what the data has told us and were we are going in the future.
+In 2013 we released the Flight For Life Central Mobile app.
+The app houses program information from educational references to social media platforms while at the same time offering a helicopter activation feature.
+It was following the release of Flight for Life Central app that our customers immediately requested that we produce a web-based version.
+In 2015 we released the Flight for Life Central web-based app.
+Now three years later we have taken the feedback from our customers and made updates to both in addition to having data to support their use.
+In this presentation, there will be a review the perils and pitfalls and a detailed discuss to what the data has told us.

 I’ll Take A Successful Survey For 500 Alex!

-Tobin Miller, DNP, MSN/Ed., RN, CEN, CCRN, CFRN Mercy Air / Air Methods and Jan Eichel West Michigan AirCare
+Tobin Miller, DNP, MSN/Ed., RN, CEN, CCRN, CFRN Mercy Air and Jan Eichel, West Michigan AirCare

 Dashboards and Cockpits: Navigating Success by Designing Your Own Business Analytic Dashboard